deathrangerr/introduction-to-git-and-github-ebook/ebook/en/content/003-installing-git.md

 choco install git
 ```

-If you have a Windows PC, you can follow the steps on how to install Git on Windows here:
+OR you can follow the steps on how to install Git on Windows here:

 [Install Git on Windows](https://git-scm.com/download/win)